asterics/AsTeRICS/Documentation/docs/get-started/Installation.md

 ![ACS Startmenu Entry](./img/quickstart07.png)
 ![ARE Startmenu Entry](./img/quickstart08.png)

 These short cuts can be used to start ACS and ARE.
-Alternaively, you can start these programs also from the Windows start menu, where additional liks to the Debug version of the ARE (which displays debugging information in a console window) and the AsTeRICS unistaller have been added:
+Alternatively, you can start these programs also from the Windows start menu, where additional liks to the Debug version of the ARE (which displays debugging information in a console window) and the AsTeRICS unistaller have been added: